cypress-io/cypress-documentation/content/api/plugins/configuration-api.md

 :::

-When you open the Test Runner in a project that uses the above modifications, only the Chrome browsers found on the system will display in the list of available browsers.
+When you open the Cypress App in a project that uses the above modifications, only the Chrome browsers found on the system will display in the list of available browsers.